susam/lab/reading/articles/legal-internet-dealing-with-spam.md

 ---

-HSA Advocates partner Salman Waris, who specializes in data protection laws—or the lack thereof in India—tells me, however, that some sections of the much maligned Information Technology (IT) Act could be helpful here.
+HSA Advocates partner Salman Waris, who specializes in data protection laws -- or the lack thereof in Indialls me, however, that some sections of the much maligned Information Technology (IT) Act could be helpful here.